How To Prevent Boob Sweat

 There are a lot of different powders on the market that are great for absorbing sweat.
 Chief among these are talcum powder and cornstarch, which both happen to be ingredients in baby powder.
 Baby powder is also great at preventing any chafing that you might have while making sure that you stay as dry as possible.
 However, you should always make sure that you only apply the baby powder on dry skin; this is because the wet baby powder will just clump-up and won’t be too effective.
 You should always try to make sure that you don’t breath in any of the powder when you’re applying it.

 Try Foot Cream

 This one is a little outside of the box, and many people may not have even heard about it.
 However, foot creams are generally used to treat the likes of athletes foot or some other kind of fungal or bacterial infection.
 This eliminates the itchiness and irritation that comes with any kind of boob sweat; it also helps to stop the sweating in the first place.

 Because of that, foot cream will treat any kind of rash or skin irritation that may have formed because of your boob sweat while also stopping the sweating for a while.
 As unorthodox as it may be, foot cream may be one of the best solutions out there for rashes that form almost anywhere that it’s formed by sweating.
 Because of that, it may be worth having some in the medicine cabinet throughout the year.

 On top of all of them, it goes without saying that you should ensure that your hygiene is up to a good standard.
 Sometimes this is easier said than done, but making sure you’re properly showered and dried can go a long way in helping in the fight against sweaty boobs.
 With the tips we’ve mentioned above, however, you should be able to get rid of that boob sweat with no problem.
-There are dozens of other ways that you can help reduce how much you sweat under your breast, but the above are some that you might find the easiest and most effective.
+There are dozens of other ways that you can help reduce how much you sweat under your breast (some even recommend certain breast firming creams for this), but the above are some that you might find the easiest and most effective.